krorvik/pg-op-gke-quickstart/README.md

 Note: Some improvements in postgres-operator has made the contents of this repo a bit simpler than the blogpost.
 It now supports all major postgresql versions 9.4 to 12 that are not EOL.

-You need a google account, and a related billing account set up for Google Cloud (which is out of scope here).
+You need a google account, and a related billing account set up.
 Create a project - here, we use the name "rl-poc" both for the bucket and the project.
 The project must have a billing account coupled, and google kubernetes engine enabled.
 You also need a GCS bucket that the clusters can write to.

 Example commands for preparation: